 Many people have the impression that VTs are low-skilled employees, perhaps because of the implications of the word “technician,” but in reality, VTs are highly skilled and trained to be able to perform many tasks independently.

 “I think there have been historical issues with people not understanding our role [and clinics] not utilizing technicians to the highest point of their license,” Bartley said.

 VTs are capable of more autonomy than the general public and even veterinary centers themselves may realize, but now, the tides are changing.
-For instance, it is becoming widespread in the industry for VTs to complete their own appointments with clients, which is a policy that Banfield practices.
+For instance, it is becoming widespread in the industry for VTs to complete their appointments with clients—a policy Banfield practices.